 Is there anything cuter than a beefy, compact pup with a smooshed snout and a spunky soul?
-Doubtable.
+Probably not.
 When it comes to comparing the French Bulldog to the Pug, you may have quite a bit of trouble deciding which is a better companion.

 These two breeds are very close in size and have many resemblances.
 They are both listed in the brachycephalic breed category.
 That means they have an ultra-short muzzle, which leads to breathing problems and potentially more severe health issues than dogs with standard nasal passages.

-While they both have buggy eyes and a flat face, there is one noticeable difference.
+While both the Pug and the French Bulldog have buggy eyes and a flat face, there is one noticeable difference.
 Pugs have rounded floppy ears.
 French Bulldogs have famous “bat ears” that stand naturally erect, and they are usually quite large in proportion to their heads.

 Both breeds have wrinkly scruff with adorable rolls to squeeze.
-Pugs have dense coats from their faces down to a curly pig-like tail.
-French Bulldogs have sleeker coats and stubby docked nubs.
-A Pugs undercoat continuously grows, causing constant shedding.
-Frenchies shed much less, only losing their undercoats twice a year.
+But they have their differences too.
+Pugs have dense coats from their faces down to a curly pig-like tail, while French Bulldogs have sleeker coats and stubby docked nubs.
+A Pug’s undercoat continuously grows, causing constant shedding, and Frenchies shed much less, only losing their undercoats twice a year.

 Then come color variations between them.
 Pugs are very recognizable with four coats to choose from: black, apricot, fawn, and silver fawn.
 Frenchies have a wider variety, having multiple patterns and colors.
 They vary between bridle, pied, cream, fawn, blue, chocolate, and black.

 Both breeds are brilliantly fun-loving and goofy in spirit.
 They are known far and wide for their human-like personalities and interactive animation.
 Even when they are at their craziest during play, they are manageable.
 Their size allows them to be a perfect candidate for apartment living.